Pumpkin Knot Rolls

 - Sesame or poppy seeds, optional

-- In a mixing bowl, dissolve yeast in warm milk.
+- In a bowl, dissolve yeast in warm milk.
 Add the butter, sugar, pumpkin, 2 eggs, salt and 3 cups flour.
 Beat until smooth.
 Stir in enough remaining flour to form a soft dough.
-Turn onto a lightly floured surface; knead until smooth and elastic, about 6-8 minutes.
+Turn onto a lightly floured surface; knead until smooth and elastic, 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1 hour.

 - Punch dough down.
 Turn onto a lightly floured surface; divide in half.
 Shape each portion into 12 balls.
 Roll each ball into a 10-in. rope; tie into a knot and tuck ends under.
 Place 2 in. apart on greased baking sheets.
 Cover and let rise until doubled, about 30 minutes.

 - In a small bowl, beat water and remaining egg.
 Brush over rolls.
 Sprinkle with sesame or poppy seeds if desired.
 Bake at 350° for 15-17 minutes or until golden brown.
 Remove from pans to wire racks.
 Yield: 2 dozen.

 "Made 1/2 the recipe with just one egg turned out realy well"

 "Delicious!
 I made these for the first time today; I let my mixer do the kneading.
 Looking forward to taking these to holiday gatherings."

 "what size of can of pumpkin it doesn't say"

 "I've been making these rolls for quite some time now and I must say they are THE BEST!!!
 They always turn out and are so moist and wonderful.
 The only thing I do different is make them into pan rolls instead of knots.
 Just our preference.
 You won't be disappointed.
 I'm bringing them for Easter dinner.
 Yum-Yum!"